olinjs/olinjs/classes/class2/README.md

 Well, anyway...

 JavaScript, like Python, is dynamically typed.
-This means that a variable's type is determined at runtime.
+This means that a variable's type isn't determined until runtime.
 But since JavaScript is also very weakly typed (while Python is not), functions will usually be able to operate on arguments of the wrong type (by coercing them, for example), which means a program can fail unexpectedly long after a type-related mistake is made.
 In this case, error messages are usually not helpful, so the best thing to do is be careful and think ahead as you write your code.

 ## Functions